A stochastic HJB equation for optimal control of forward-backward SDEs: Applications

 Hence, if we define the measure $Q_{\Gamma}(\omega)$ by

 we get

 which proves that \eqref{eq5.36} can be written

-Note that $Q_{\Gamma}$ is the \emph{unique equivalent martingale measure} for the market \eqref{eq3.1},\eqref{eq3.2}. \\ Thus we conclude that the negative of the minimal risk is equal to the initial wealth x plus the entropy of the equivalent martingale measure.\\ It is natural to ask what the corresponding result would be in the incomplete market case.
+Note that $Q_{\Gamma}$ is the \emph{unique equivalent martingale measure} for the market \eqref{eq3.2}. \end{remark} Thus we have proved that if the coefficients $b(t)$ and $\sigma(t)$ in \eqref{eq3.3} are deterministic and if the portfolio $\hu(t,X(t)):= \frac{ b(t)}{\sigma^2(t)}$ is admissible, then $\hu$ is a risk minimizing portfolio for the problem \eqref{eq5.29a} and the minimal risk is is equal to minus the initial wealth x minus the entropy of the equivalent martingale measure.
+For alternative solution approaches to this problem based on (i) the maximum principle for optimal control of forward-backward SDEs, and on (ii) stochastic differential games, see the survey paper \cite{OS2}. \end{example}